An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

 \subsection{The improved procedure}

-The main drawback of Algorithm \ref{alg:morken} lies in the inner for loop, which iterates over all possible selections of $p_1$ indices from a set of size $p$.
-As a consequence, a factor of ${p \choose p_1}$ appears in the computational cost, which then grows exponentially when increasing $p$.
-Moreover, the procedure does not exploit possible repetitions of knots in the local knot vector $\mt^i$, which results in repeated occurrences of identical knot sequences $\mt^P$ and $\mt^Q$ for different combinations in $\mathcal{C}$.
+The main drawback of Algorithm \ref{alg:morken} is the inner loop over all combinations of $p_1$ indices from a set of size $p$.
+This introduces a factor ${p \choose p_1}$ in the cost, which grows rapidly with $p$.
+Moreover, the algorithm does not exploit repeated knots in $\mt^i$.
+As a result, identical subvectors $\mt^P$ and $\mt^Q$ are recomputed multiple times.